palewire/first-automated-chart/docs/index.md

 ### Set the chart description

-A common practice in data journalism is to provide a citation of the sourcing of the data behind a chart.
-This is often done in the "Describe" tab of the Datawrapper interface.
+A common practice in journalism is to provide a citation for the soruce data behind a chart.
+This is can be done manually in the "Describe" tab of the Datawrapper interface.
 You can also do it using the `update_description` method of the `dw` object.
 Here we'll set the source name, source URL and byline.

 ```python
 dw.update_description(